Stereotypy

 A stereotypy (/ˈstɛri.əˌtaɪpi, ˈstɪər-, -i.oʊ-/, STERR-ee-ə-ty-pee-,_-STEER---,_---ee-oh--) is a repetitive or ritualistic movement, posture, or utterance.
 Stereotypies may be simple movements such as body rocking, or complex, such as self-caressing, crossing and uncrossing of legs, and marching in place.
-They are found especially in people with autism spectrum disorder and visually impaired children, and are also found in intellectual disabilities, tardive dyskinesia, and stereotypic movement disorder; however, they may also be encountered in neurotypical individuals as well.
+They are found especially in people with autism spectrum disorder and visually impaired children, and are also found in intellectual disabilities, tardive dyskinesia, and stereotypic movement disorder; however, they may also be encountered in neurotypical individuals.
 Studies have shown stereotypies to be associated with some types of schizophrenia.
 Frontotemporal dementia is also a common neurological cause of repetitive behaviors and stereotypies.
 A number of causes have been hypothesized for stereotypy, and several treatment options are available.

 Stereotypy is sometimes called stimming in autism, under the hypothesis that it self-stimulates one or more senses.

 Among people with frontotemporal lobar degeneration, more than half (60%) had stereotypies.
 The time to onset of stereotypies in people with frontotemporal lobar degeneration may be years (average 2.1 years).